burzum/cakephp-service-layer/README.md

 ## How to use it

 CakePHP by default uses locators instead of a dependency injection container.
 This plugin gives you a CakePHP fashioned service locator and a trait so you can simply load services anywhere in your application by using the trait.

-There is also a ServicePaginatorTrait that allows you to use pagination inside your services with repository objects like the table objects.

 The following example uses a `SomeServiceNameService` class:
 ```php